-Recommendations submitted by the committee to the Board of Directors are adopted by a majority of members present at the committee meeting.
-The Committee chairman casts the deciding vote if an even number of members is present at the meeting, unless only two members are present.
+Recommendations submitted by the committee to the Board of Directors are adopted by a majority of members attending at the committee meeting.
+The Committee chairman casts the deciding vote if an even number of members is attending at the meeting, unless only two members are attending.